MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/index.md

 # What is a landing zone?

-Cloud adoption teams launch well-architected workloads into the cloud.
-When your portfolio includes multiple workloads, its possible to scale and accelerate the deployment of those workloads by giving each team well-architected environments to start them down the right path.
-Establishing repeatable, scalable, modular environments reduces the effort required to deploy those workloads.
-This article series will guide the creation of these types of environments to improve cost optimization, performance efficiency, reliability, security, and operational excellence across all workloads in the portfolio.
+Cloud adoption teams launch workloads into the cloud which should each align to the [Microsoft Azure Well-Architected principles](/azure/architecture/framework/).
+When your portfolio includes multiple workloads, its possible to scale and accelerate the deployment of those workloads by giving each team well-architected environments (or landing zones) to start them on the right path.

 <!-- markdownlint-disable MD034 -->